wri/comms-dev-documentation/vendor-requirements/gdpr.md

 Load this script at the top of the page (before Analytics or Osano scripts).

 NOTE: WRI Comms will needs to enable Consent Mode in Google Analytics and in the Osano dashboard.
-By itself this script will block Analytics from tracking effectively.
+By itself this script will prevent Analytics from tracking effectively.
 In addition these 4 scripts from Google need to be categorized as "essential" in the Osano script manager when using Consent Mode: "google-analytics\.com", "googletagmanager\.com", "google\.com", and "googleapis\.com".

 ```
 <script>